suesui117/course_335/assignment3/README.md

 A complete tree of height h consists of a full tree of height h-1.
 So it has at least: $$(2^ {(h - 1) + 1} - 1 + 1)$$ nodes and at most: $$(2^ {h + 1} - 1)$$ nodes.
 A full tree is also a complete tree.

+In a complete binary tree with n nodes, the highest index non-leaf node is the node with index: &lfloor;n/2&rfloor; The remaining are leaf nodes: n - &lfloor;n/2&rfloor;
+In buildHeap(), we're calling percolateDown n//2 times instead of n.
+It's more efficient because we want to focus on the non-leaf nodes.

 Command to run:
 make rebuild && ./main